‘Bachelor’ Star Nicole Lopez-Alvar Flaunts Cleavage In Pink Dress

 Nicole Lopez-Alvar recently dished out previously unknown details on the Bachelor in Paradise reunion show, but she’s also been busy keeping her Instagram fans updated on her daily life.

 This includes her newest post, which showed her flaunting her cleavage in a pink dress.
-The post consisted of two photos, the first which showed her sitting at table.
-She sat on a plush, navy blue chair while crossing her legs.
-She rested her left arm on her knee, while raising her right hand by her hair.
+The post featured two photos, the first which showed her sitting at a table.
+She sat on a plush navy blue chair, crossing her legs and resting her left arm on her knee while raising her right hand by her hair.

-The pink dress featured on an off-the-shoulder cut, with small tiers of ruffles.
+The pink dress featured an off-the-shoulder cut with small tiers of ruffles.
 The pink was also dotted with a dark purple design.
-She wore her hair down in a middle part, and accessorized with bracelets but no necklace.
+She wore her hair down in a middle part and accessorized with bracelets, choosing not to wear a necklace.

 Nicole completed her look with a pair of strappy, black sandals.

 A second photo showed Lopez-Alvar at a bar, as she sat on the edge of a blue-and-white chair.
-She looked away from the camera to the right, while pursing her lips.
+She looked away from the camera to the right while pursing her lips.

 The photos were geotagged at the Archer Hotel in New York.